xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES:
 --------------------------------
+    -- bug(gil)   Sequence SaveAs was not saving XML in new directory.
     -- bug(gil)   Remove fixed attribute for timing track converted to papagayo timing.
     -- enh(gil)   Add LOR conversion option to show verbose channel mapping.
     -- bug(dkulp) After deleting an effect, if you hit Up/Down, crash will result